filipondios/sqfilms/README.md

 > [!IMPORTANT]
 > This project currently only runs on Linux (not on Windows, macOS, Unix, or Solaris)
 > due to the nature of the facil.io library.
-> For this reason, future versions of the project are intended to run inside a Docker container.
+For this reason, some users might prefer using the Docker container option.